 DSO member since 2013

-Jennifer owes all achievements to her loving family and patient teachers, whose unconditional faith and support make it possible for her to pursue her musical endeavors.
+Fang owes all achievements to her loving family and patient teachers, whose unconditional faith and support make it possible for her to pursue her musical endeavors.
 She lives in Royal Oak with her husband Will and their dogs, Eliot and Brownie.
-Aside from music, Jennifer enjoys rock climbing, food, and exploring the outdoors.
+Aside from music, Fang enjoys rock climbing, food, and exploring the outdoors.